 Mostly we eat watermelon cut into triangles.
 But fried watermelon?
 Believe it or not, it works--and it tastes delicious.
 It may not be a healthy thirst-quencher, but it is a unique delicacy.

-To fry watermelon the technique is the same as frying many other types of food.
+Frying watermelon the technique has the same as frying many other types of food.
 First, the watermelon is dipped into a light batter, then placed in hot oil, and topped with powdered sugar as a finishing touch.
 This recipe calls for cutting the watermelon flesh into pieces, but if you'd like it to resemble a carnival snack you can cut into triangles and insert a stick through the rind before coating and frying.
 Like most fried foods, this is best served immediately while warm and crisp.

 6 to 8 pounds watermelon, seedless